b-lev/Python-Setup/README.md

     if __name__ == "__main__":
         main()
 ```
-You'll notice that isort also separated each import into its own line (before random and sys) were together.
+You'll notice that isort also separated each import into its own line (before random and sys were together).
 And it combined all the imports from random_words into one statement.
 That's clearer formatting for the reader.

 Here's the diff of what isort did.
 Over time, you'll get pretty good at reading diffs.